 Having tense muscles and body aches can make falling asleep difficult (Source).
 You may try Progressive Muscle Relaxation (PMR), which is based on the assumption that “by physically tensing and then relaxing their muscles, [you] would at the same time relax [your] mind.”
 (Source).
 See a detailed description of how to carry out PMR here.

 3. Avoid Things That Make Your Heart Pump Faster

 Stress is usually manifested through an accelerated heart rate.
-Associated with this are other factors like muscle tension and an escalation in automatic arousal, making it a challenge to sleep (Source).
+Other factors like muscle tension and an escalation in automatic arousal are associated with this, making it a challenge to sleep (Source).

 Also, some caffeinated beverages like coffee, soda, and energy drinks can adversely leave your heart beating faster.
-It is recommended that you drink soothing bedtime teas like chamomile tea, passionflower, and magnolia (Source).
+It would help if you drank soothing bedtime teas like chamomile tea, passionflower, and magnolia (Source).

 4. Learn Some Relaxation Exercises